CodingAvenue/codestop-course-php-oop/content/AutoloadingClasses/AutoloadingClasses.q.md

  - It specifies the path that starts from the directory where the autoloader is located.

- - It is a process of automatically loading classes and interfaces that are currently not defined.
+ - It is a way of automatically loading classes and interfaces that are currently not defined.

 /// type=SS, answer=[1]